telekom/pubsub-horizon-pulsar/README.md

 Pulsar is a Horizon component that is responsible for the SSE delivery of event messages to customers that actively call the /sse
 REST endpoint together with their subscriptionId as path parameter.

+> **Note:** Pulsar is an essential part of the Horizon ecosystem.
+Please refer to [documentation of the entire system](https://github.com/telekom/pubsub-horizon) to get the full picture.

 ## Prerequisites
 For the optimal setup, ensure you have: